-Special Note - If your CLP is issued after February 7, 2022, you will be required to complete Entry Level Driver Training (ELDT) before being allowed to take the CDL Skills tests.
+You are required to complete Entry Level Driver Training (ELDT) before being allowed to take the CDL Skills tests.
 The CLP cannot be held for more than one year (365) days.
 If you fail any part of the skills tests you can apply to reschedule the retest after the waiting period as follows:

-• 1st failure and subsequent failures -two days.
+1st failure and subsequent failures -two days.